Video Email Marketing: How to Set Yourself Apart in The Inbox

 Not shabby at all.

 Take a look at one of her most recent email marketing videos.
-But don’t get intimidated by Marie’s studio quality style.
-She’s been at it for awhile.
+But don’t get intimidated by Marie’s studio-quality style.
+She’s been at it for a while.
 We’ll show you some more examples later that show everyday people effectively using video to get their message across.

-It boosts the likelihood of shares
+Video marketing boosts the likelihood of shares.

 Does your video email marketing include a how-to?
 Something entertaining or enlightening?
 Your message is more likely to be shared with the medium of video than it would be with simple text.

-The more you’re able to engage with your prospective clients — and, of course, your current clients — the better.
+The more you’re able to engage with your prospective clients—and, of course, your current clients—the better.
 Video email marketing does that.

-Video leaves a lasting impression
+Video leaves a lasting impression.

 As anyone in marketing knows, impressions are an essential part of a campaign.
 As it turns out, consumers are much more likely to remember your brand if they’re exposed to it through video.

-Video works across numerous platforms
+Video works across numerous platforms.

-Video is your 7th player
+Video is your 7th player.